inner blog

 • crypto exchange service provider (CESP), the term used in Japan,

-• digital asset exchanges, the term used in the US and,
+• money services business (MSB), the term used in the US and,

 • crypto asset trading platform (CTP), the term used in Canada.

-The FATF’s definition covers the basic activities of an average VASP.
+The FATF’s definition covers the basic activities of most VASPs.
 However, the definition does not extend to cover crypto advisory services, nor is it as explicit in its terms as the MiCA definition below.

 What Is a Crypto Asset Service Provider (CASP)?